iShares 3-7 Year Treasury Bond ETF (NASDAQ:IEI) Shares Sold by Taylor Cottrill Erickson & Associates Inc.

-Taylor Cottrill Erickson & Associates Inc. lowered its position in iShares 3-7 Year Treasury Bond ETF (NASDAQ:IEI) by 18.3% during the third quarter, HoldingsChannel.com reports.
-The institutional investor owned 3,393 shares of the company’s stock after selling 760 shares during the quarter.
-Taylor Cottrill Erickson & Associates Inc.’s holdings in iShares 3-7 Year Treasury Bond ETF were worth $442,000 as of its most recent SEC filing.
+Taylor Cottrill Erickson & Associates Inc. cut its holdings in shares of iShares 3-7 Year Treasury Bond ETF (NASDAQ:IEI) by 18.3% in the third quarter, HoldingsChannel reports.
+The firm owned 3,393 shares of the company’s stock after selling 760 shares during the period.
+Taylor Cottrill Erickson & Associates Inc.’s holdings in iShares 3-7 Year Treasury Bond ETF were worth $442,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds have also recently modified their holdings of the company.
-Capital Analysts LLC lifted its holdings in iShares 3-7 Year Treasury Bond ETF by 95.1% in the 2nd quarter.
-Capital Analysts LLC now owns 279 shares of the company’s stock worth $36,000 after buying an additional 136 shares in the last quarter.
-Liberty Wealth Management LLC increased its position in shares of iShares 3-7 Year Treasury Bond ETF by 12,954.1% in the 2nd quarter.
-Liberty Wealth Management LLC now owns 4,830 shares of the company’s stock worth $37,000 after purchasing an additional 4,793 shares during the last quarter.
-Koshinski Asset Management Inc. bought a new stake in shares of iShares 3-7 Year Treasury Bond ETF in the 3rd quarter worth about $39,000.
-Rice Partnership LLC bought a new stake in shares of iShares 3-7 Year Treasury Bond ETF in the 2nd quarter worth about $52,000.
-Finally, Cullen Frost Bankers Inc. increased its position in shares of iShares 3-7 Year Treasury Bond ETF by 32.4% in the 2nd quarter.
-Cullen Frost Bankers Inc. now owns 396 shares of the company’s stock worth $52,000 after purchasing an additional 97 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also bought and sold shares of IEI.
+Capital Analysts LLC lifted its position in iShares 3-7 Year Treasury Bond ETF by 95.1% during the second quarter.
+Capital Analysts LLC now owns 279 shares of the company’s stock valued at $36,000 after purchasing an additional 136 shares during the period.
+Liberty Wealth Management LLC increased its holdings in iShares 3-7 Year Treasury Bond ETF by 12,954.1% in the second quarter.
+Liberty Wealth Management LLC now owns 4,830 shares of the company’s stock valued at $37,000 after buying an additional 4,793 shares in the last quarter.
+Koshinski Asset Management Inc. purchased a new position in iShares 3-7 Year Treasury Bond ETF in the third quarter valued at $39,000.
+Rice Partnership LLC purchased a new position in iShares 3-7 Year Treasury Bond ETF in the second quarter valued at $52,000.
+Finally, Cullen Frost Bankers Inc. increased its holdings in iShares 3-7 Year Treasury Bond ETF by 32.4% in the second quarter.
+Cullen Frost Bankers Inc. now owns 396 shares of the company’s stock valued at $52,000 after buying an additional 97 shares in the last quarter.

 iShares 3-7 Year Treasury Bond ETF (the Fund), formerly iShares Barclays 3-7 Year Treasury Bond Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the Barclays Capital U.S. 3-7 Year Treasury Bond Index (the Index).